 Nikki Whelpton is a supporter of Central Hawke’s Bay athletics.
 Wayne Smith is a perennial stalwart of athletics giving substantial time to coaching the next generation of elite athletes.
 Sue Turley is a Hawke’s Bay Orienteering Club committee member and the HB schools’ volunteer coordinator for HBOC.

 Pat Turley for 35 years has wanted farmland waterways reserved.
 Turley & Co in 2006 became Maraetōtara River restoration original sponsor.
-Pat is a Maraetōtara Tree Trust volunteer trustee and board member since 2009, and prior chair for 5 years.
-Turley & Co colleagues are ongoing MTT river restoration sponsors and volunteers for 14 years.
+Pat is a Maraetōtara Tree Trust volunteer trustee and board member since 2009, and Chair 2014-20.
+Team Turley & Co are ongoing Maraetōtara River restoration sponsors and volunteers for 16 years.

 Maraetōtara Tree Trust is well-governed by a volunteer board and has no paid staff.
-MTT for 19-years has continuously led Maraetōtara River restoration success.
+MTT for 20-years has continuously led Maraetōtara River restoration success.
 The trust has planted about 43 kms of 86 kms both sides with some 150,000 native trees and shrubs.
+Read more.

 Cranford Hospice needs to fundraise at least $3.2m every year from the Hawke’s Bay community.
 Please support Cranford Hospice as a donor or volunteer.

-Pat Turley following his opinion piece in January 2019, led the Stand-up for The Keirunga Oaks Campaign that raised $9,000 donated by 33 people.
+Pat Turley following his Hawke’s Bay Today opinion piece in January 2019, led the Stand-up for The Keirunga Oaks Campaign that raised $9,000 donated by 33 people.
 The campaign’s Change.org petition attracted 5,579 signatures in support.

 The New Zealand Tree Register Hawke’s Bay Sponsor